CSC207-UofT/course-project-tut0201-007/README.md

-## Course Scheduler App
+## entities.Course workers.Scheduler App

-This is a Course Scheduler app in Java, for CSC207, Tutorial 0201 Group 007.
+This is a entities.Course workers.Scheduler app in Java, for CSC207, Tutorial 0201 Group 007.
 - Lorena Buciu
 - Siddarth Dagar
 - Rory Hofland